Cover photo for Robert Weisman's Obituary

 A Celebration of Life will be held on Sunday May 19th, 2024, at 3 pm

-at the First United Congregation in Ottawa.
+at the First Unitarian Congregation, 30 Cleary Avenue in Ottawa.

 We invite you to celebrate his life and legacy.